MTV: "I Want My MTV!"

 The channel's iconic "I Want My MTV!" advertising campaign was launched in 1982.
 It was first developed by George Lois and was based on a cereal commercial from the 1950s with the slogan "I Want My Maypo!" that Lois adapted unsuccessfully from the original created by animator John Hubley.

 Lois's first pitch to the network was roundly rejected when Lois insisted that rock stars like Mick Jagger should be crying when they said the tag line, not unlike his failed 'Maypo' revamp.
 His associate, and Seibert mentor Dale Pon, took over the campaign, both strategically and creatively.
-Pon was able to get the campaign greenlit when he laughed the tears out of the spots.
-From then on–with the exception of the closely logos on the first round of commercials–Pon was the primary creative force.
+Pon was able to get the campaign greenlit after removing the "crying" and "tears" elements from the concept.
+From then on Pon was the primary creative force.

 All the commercials were produced by Buzz Potamkin and his new company Buzzco Productions, directed first by Thomas Schlamme and Alan Goodman and eventually by Candy Kugel.

 The campaign featured popular artists and celebrities, including Pete Townshend, Pat Benatar, Adam Ant, David Bowie, the Police, Kiss, Culture Club, Billy Idol, Hall & Oates, Cyndi Lauper, Madonna, Lionel Richie, Ric Ocasek, John Mellencamp, Peter Wolf, Joe Elliott, Stevie Nicks, Rick Springfield, and Mick Jagger, interacting with the MTV logo on-air and encouraging viewers to call their pay television providers and request that MTV be added to their local channel lineups.
 Eventually, the slogan became so ubiquitous that it made an appearance as a lyric sung by Sting on the Dire Straits song "Money for Nothing", whose music video aired in regular rotation on MTV when it was first released in 1985 and also served as the first video played on its European arm, and became the basis of the music used in the MTV Entertainment Studios production logo.

 Influence and controversies

-The channel has been a target of criticism by different groups about programming choices, social issues, political correctness, sensitivity, censorship, and a perceived negative social influence on young people.
-Portions of the content of MTV's programs and productions have come under controversy in the general news media and among social groups that have taken offense.
+The channel was a target of criticism by different groups about programming choices, social issues, political correctness, sensitivity, censorship, and a perceived negative social influence on young people.
+Portions of the content of MTV's programs and productions came under controversy in the general news media and among social groups that took offense.
 Some within the music industry criticized what they saw as MTV's homogenization of rock 'n' roll, including the punk band the Dead Kennedys, whose song "M.T.V. – Get Off the Air" was released on their 1985 album Frankenchrist, just as MTV's influence over the music industry was being solidified.
 MTV was also the major influence on the growth of music videos during the 1980s.